 Some suspicious applications and sources may end up taking your important passwords and other details without warning.

 File Transfer Protocol ( FTP ) is a rather dated protocol and has been replaced with several newer protocols that encrypt data, something that FTP would not do.
 This has been replaced in recent years by more advanced technologies like SFTP and Open PGP which provide the required encryption ensuring your passwords and other data aren’t compromised during transfer.
+A good SFTP server is also scalable for businesses.

 - Sending Data through emails: